 How Silicic Acid Promotes Plant Growth and Stress Resilience

-This blog will help you understand what silicic acid is, how it acts as a plant biostimulant, and how to use it in horticultural and agricultural applications.
+This blog will help you understand what silicic acid is, how it acts as a plant biostimulant, how to use it in horticultural and agricultural applications, and what you may need to consider when doing so.

-Different silicon components are often referred to as if they are interchangeable, but there are some important chemical differences.
+Different silicon-based compounds are often referred to as if they are interchangeable, but there are some important chemical differences.
 Terms that you may see used in the context of silicon in agriculture include:

-Silicon: A chemical element, Silicon (Si) rarely appears in its pure elemental form.
+Silicon: An individual chemical element, Silicon (Si) rarely appears in its pure elemental form.

-Silicates: Compounds containing silicon and oxygen, like calcium silicate and potassium silicate.
+Silicates: Compounds that contain silicon and oxygen, like calcium silicate and potassium silicate.

-Silica: Another name for silicon dioxide, forming compounds like quartz and sand.
+Silica: Another name for silicon dioxide; composes the major part of compounds like quartz and sand.

-Silicic Acid: Compounds containing silicon, oxygen, and hydrogen.
-Monosilicic acids (MSAs), also known as Orthosilicic acids (OSAs), are the simplest form of these compounds.
-They are the only plant-absorbable form of silicon.
+Silicic Acids: Compounds that contain silicon, oxygen, and hydrogen.
+Monosilicic acids (MSAs), which are also known as Orthosilicic acids (OSAs), are the simplest commercialized form of these compounds.
+To date, these are the only plant-absorbable forms of silicon, though, in 2024 as nanotechnology is increasingly being put to use in agriculture, silicon nanoparticles are being suggested as another route of formulating plant-available silicon.

 Silicon is everywhere, usually in the form of compounds like silicon dioxide and potassium silicate.
-Soils are rich in these silicon compounds—but they are not bioavailable.
-The molecules are insoluble or too large to be utilized by plants.
+Soils are rich in these silicon compounds—but– they are not bioavailable.
+The molecules are either insoluble or too large to be utilized by plants in those forms.

-Soil microbes and chemical weather transform these silicon compounds into monosilicic acids in a process called silicification, but this is a gradual process.
-Silicic acid is then taken up by the roots, transported via the xylem, and distributed within plant tissues.
-Silicic acid then polymerizes into amorphous silica, strengthening plant cells and tissues.
+Soil microbes and chemical weathering transform these silicon compounds into monosilicic acids, but this is a gradual process.
+Once in these simpler forms, silicic acids can be incorporated into plant tissues in a process called silification.
+Silicic acids are taken up by the roots, transported via the xylem, and distributed within plant tissues.
+Silicic acid then polymerizes into the silica structures known as phytoliths, which are part of what strengthens plant cells and tissues and make silica-treated plant tissues unattractive to pests and pathogens.

 Growers continue to use compounds like silicic acid, but researchers do not classify silicon as an essential element for plant growth.
 So are silicic acid additives even necessary?
 And what have they been shown to do?